graph-genome/graph-genome.github.io/project.md

 ## What is the Pantograph Project?

-Pantograph is a pangenome browser that provides data visualization for the showing variations due to mutation in DNA samples.
+Pantograph is a pangenome browser that provides data visualization for showing variations due to mutation in DNA samples.

-### COVID-19 Variants Analysis
+### COVID-19 Relevance

-As a vaccine is developed for any particular virus it matches specific details within the DNA.
-This will cause it to be effective on specific strands of the virus but will not work for other strands.

-The variations of the SARS-CoV-2 virus must be studied to understand the mutations that are already in the population.
-This is crucial to ensure the long-term effectiveness of the COVID-19 vaccine.
-Our Mission

-We will analyze the SARS-CoV-2 virus mutations.
-Looking at the sequencing of different samples will reveal the areas that have mutated.

-Creating a better understanding of the virus mutations will likely improve the effectiveness of any vaccines that will be developed.
-We believe that ultimately this will save lives.
-Our Strategy

-Pangenome datasets are available the SARS-CoV-2 virus.
-Pantograph is a pangenome browser that already exists.
-This tool can be used study variants of the virus.
+Pantograph as a project started in 2018 as a way to unlock the next level of population genetics for researchers.
+Pantograph is a visual browser for Graph Genomes, a new way of capturing sequence data.
+This process is designed to fix problems common to the sequencing technology that we’ve been using for the past 30 years.
+For example, Reference Bias means genetic analysis is more accurate for Europeans than for Africans ([Liverpool 2019](https://www.newscientist.com/article/2221957-genetic-studies-have-missed-important-gene-variants-in-african-people/)).
+A technical paper on Pantograph was being written by a team of 10 scientists before COVID-19 hit.

+Now, Pantograph is even more relevant to the current pandemic.
+The success or failure of our efforts to fight the COVID-19 disease rely upon the sequence diversity of the virus itself.
+Tests for infection rely on knowing the exact sequence being tested.
+A rearrangement in the order of genes, even if the content is the same, will return a false negative test.

+Second, the vaccine targeting the Spike protein on the outside of the virus relies on a lack of genetic diversity in the Spike protein sequence ([NIH clinical trial](https://www.nih.gov/news-events/news-releases/nih-clinical-trial-investigational-vaccine-covid-19-begins)).
+If there are any strains with a mutant protein, the vaccine could be rendered ineffective and the virus would continue to spread.
+SARS-CoV-2 is an RNA virus that will likely infect billions of people, giving it a much higher mutation capability than we’ve previously dealt with in pandemics.
+For example, the common cold is so impossible to irradicate precisely because of the number of people infected and thus the high number of mutations which exist around the globe.
+Current sequencing techniques may be under-representing the full sequence diversity of the virus because they are reference based.
+Eliminating reference bias and enabling species genetic diversity on thousands of individuals is the core goal of using a graph genome.

+Pantograph is a very small piece in a worldwide effort to eradicate this disease.
+It is by no means the most important and the disease will likely end without any involvement on our part.
+However, given the scale of the pandemic, even a tiny improvement or speedup can result in thousands of lives saved.
+That’s a difference which is worth investing our resources in.
+Pantograph will continue to be useful in a wide range of disease application after the current crisis is averted, so that we are never caught unprepared again.

-Our short-term goal is to extend the Pantograph tool to add features to make it easier to study the SARS-CoV-2 virus variants.
+Our short-term goal is to extend the Pantograph tool to add features to make it easier to study the SARS-CoV-2 mutants as the situation develops.

 ### Hackathon - April 5-10